alsmeirelles/QuickAnnotator/README.md

 ---
 see [UserManual](https://github.com/choosehappy/QuickAnnotator/wiki/User-Manual) for a demo
 ### Run

+Go to your checkout dir and start the web server:
 ```
- E:\Study\Research\QA\qqqqq\test1\quick_annotator>python QA.py
+python QA.py
 ```
-By default, it will start up on *localhost:5555*.
+By default, it will start up on *127.0.0.1:5555*.
 Note that *5555* is the port number setting in [config.ini](https://github.com/choosehappy/QuickAnnotator/blob/main/config/config.ini#L6) and user should confirm {port number} is not pre-occupied by other users on the host.

 *Warning*: virtualenv will not work with paths that have spaces in them, so make sure the entire path to `env/` is free of spaces.

 ### Config Sections
 There are many modular functions in QA whose behaviors could be adjusted by hyper-parameters.
-These hyper-parameters can be set in the *config.ini* file
+These hyper-parameters can be set in the *config.ini* file, inside config dir
 - [common]
+- [active_learning]
 - [flask]
 - [cuda]
 - [sqlalchemy]